A Family of Independent Variable Eddington Factor Methods with Efficient Preconditioned Iterative Solvers: Conclusions

-Finally, the IP VEF method was solved in parallel in a weak scaling study.
-A non-physically difficult mock problem with discontinuous VEF data was found to cause non-convergence of the linear solver.
-Uniform convergence was recovered by preconditioning the non-symmetric CG operator used in the subspace correction preconditioner with one V-cycle of AMG applied to a symmetrized version of the CG operator.
-The non-symmetric and symmetric subspace correction preconditioners were then applied to the more realistic crooked pipe problem where both preconditioners led to uniform convergence out to 10 million VEF scalar flux unknowns and 1152 processors.
-Compared to an equivalent radiation diffusion discretization, VEF only required 5-7 more linear iterations.
+\begin{response}[orange][ipdiffcomp] Finally, weak and strong scaling studies were performed on the IP VEF method with $p=2$.
+A non-physically difficult mock problem with discontinuous VEF data was found to cause non-convergence of the USC-preconditioned linear solver.
+Uniform convergence was recovered by using a symmetrized variant of the USC preconditioner.
+On the physically realistic crooked pipe problem, both the standard USC and the symmetrized USC preconditioners performed well.
+Solving the non-symmetric IP VEF system using the symmetrized USC preconditioner on a problem with 43 million scalar flux unknowns and 1024 processors was only 12\% more expensive than solving the symmetric positive definite linear system corresponding to an IP discretization of radiation diffusion.
+Furthermore, the IP VEF solvers were shown to have weak scaling efficiency out to 1024 processors comparable to that of solving IP radiation diffusion. \end{response}

-The primary takeaway from this work is that all of the VEF methods presented here are strong candidates for implementation in a TRT algorithm.
-All the methods were robust to the thick diffusion limit, inexact sweeps from reentrant faces, and strongly heterogeneous materials.
-The methods are primarily differentiated by the ease of their implementation of which the CG VEF method is the simplest.
-Future work includes extending these algorithms to thermal radiative transfer and verifying their efficacy on a full TRT problem such as the Marshak wave.